austinmp/code-king/README.md

 </h1>
 <p align="center" justify="center">
-  A coding challenge website built using microservices for CS497S - Scalable Web Systems ⚛ React front end now on display at [codeking.codes](http://codeking.codes/) 🐳 Dockerized microservices for fast deployment and scalability
+  A coding challenge website built using microservices for CS497S - Scalable Web Systems
 </p>

 ## Features
-- Code your own solutions to any number of algorithm challenges, or create your own challenges.
+💻 Code your own solutions to any number of algorithm challenges, or create your own challenges.
-- Test your code for correctness on our server side code sandbox.
+📦 Test your code for correctness on our server side code sandbox.
-- Create an account to save your progress, view or edit your past submissions, and browse highscores.
+🔓 Create an account to authenticate into our api, save your progress, view or edit your past submissions, and browse highscores.
+⚛ React front end now on display at [codeking.codes](http://codeking.codes/).
+🐳 Dockerized microservices for fast deployment and scalability.

 ## ⭐ Team members and their corresponding microservice:
 * Austin Pinto - [Challenges](https://github.com/austinmp/code-king/tree/main/challenges), [Front End](http://codeking.codes/), [Submission History (Updated Version)](https://github.com/austinmp/code-king/tree/main/submission-history)